 Rhine and Mosel River Day-Trip Cruise Season

-Boat cruises on the Rhine from Koblenz are generally available from early April to late October.
+Boat cruises on the Rhine from Koblenz are generally available from early April to late October (from late March if Easter is early).
 The high season is from mid-April to early October with even more cruises departing on the Rhine during July and August.

 During the shoulder seasons, cruises are more common on Friday and weekends than from Monday to Thursday.
 During winter, cruises are sometimes available on advent weekends.
 During the rest of winter, cruises are very limited – and more likely from Rüdesheim or in Cologne.